Rosuav/ThirdSquare/README.md

 The system is built on a concept of touching on and touching off, but it's not always possible to recognize one from the other, and touches off do not always happen.
-When a touch occurs, check to see if it could plausibly be a touch off for the previous touch-on: same mode of transport, same vehicle (if applicable
+When a touch occurs, check to see if it could plausibly be a touch off for the previous touch-on: same mode of transport, same vehicle (if applicable;
-- all railway stations on one line are the "same vehicle", and the city loop is the same vehicle as all other lines), and same day.
+all railway stations on one line are the "same vehicle", and the city loop is the same vehicle as all other lines), and same day.
 If so, it's a touch off.

 Any time there is a touch on for an already-touched-on card, and any time that